Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cairo/README.md

     so it would slow down the development of the software stack.

 -   Switched to the new EasyConfig parameters in 25.09.

+-   26.03: cpeAMD version explicitly deleted from the repository as the GLib dependency does not build.